Wondering if ARKit apps will get the attention you want from customers?

-ARKit apps have the ability to recognize two-dimensional images, such as posters or paintings.
-This gives you the possibility of basing app functions off the images the app recognizes.
+ARKit apps can recognize two-dimensional images, such as posters or paintings.
+This gives you the possibility of basing app functions on the images the app recognizes.
 For example, it could translate a two-dimensional image into a three-dimensional image through the app.

 2. Plane Detection